 One of the hottest topics for pregnancy health is Vitamin A supplementation.
 Is it safe?
 How much is too much?
-Am I getting enough?
+Am I getting enough from my diet?

 Before we get to the answers to these questions, it is very important to know that Vitamin A is an antioxidant that is essential for a healthy pregnancy.
 Vitamin A is one of many nutrients that plays a critical role in: